-One of the first laws the Nazis passed when they came to power in Germany in 1933 forbade people with any Jewish grandparents from working for the civil service (government), including the universities.
-They were proud of German science, and they wanted to keep it “pure” of the strange thinking introduced by Einstein and others.
+One of the first laws Hitler's government passed when it came to power in Germany in 1933 forbade people with any Jewish grandparents from working for the civil service (government), including the universities.
+His party was proud of German science, and wanted to keep it “pure” from the strange thinking introduced by Einstein and others.

 Many of them had been working to understand the atom.
 They realized its terrible power if used for destruction—and knew that German scientists were also working on atomic fission.
 The thought that the Germans might develope an atomic bomb moved several of them, including Albert Einstein, to send a letter to the American president.
 They proposed the U.S. government should start urgent research to make a usable bomb before the Germans could.

 After some time, the government agreed.
 It started a massive secret program they called the Manhattan Project.
 Thousands of American and British scientists worked on it.
 They were led by Robert Oppenheimer, an American of Jewish background who had studied physics in Germany in the 1920s.
-Nearly 30 top Jewish scientists who had fled Nazi (or Fascist) Europe ended up there too, as well as many jewish-American scientists who also hated Nazi ideas and would do anything they could to opose them.
+Nearly 30 top Jewish scientists who had fled German-controlled (or Fascist) Europe ended up there too, as well as many jewish-American scientists who also hated the ideology Hitler introduced and would do anything they could to opose it.